EdJoPaTo/mpdPi/README.md

 # MPD on the Raspberry Pi

-This project installs [MPD](https://www.musicpd.org/) on the Raspberry Pi, copies the webradio playlist and starts playing.
+This project installs [MPD](https://www.musicpd.org/) on the Raspberry Pi, copies the web radio playlist and starts playing.
 Endlessly.

-Also it is possible to stream AirPlay to the Raspberry Pi via [shairport-sync](https://github.com/mikebrady/shairport-sync).
+Also, it is possible to stream AirPlay to the Raspberry Pi via [shairport-sync](https://github.com/mikebrady/shairport-sync).

 # Install